Help users to Recover from validation errors

 WCAG 2.2

-New WCAG 2.2 criteria affects this pattern
+New WCAG 2.2 criteria affect this pattern

 See the full list of components and patterns affected by WCAG 2.2.